Should I Watch..? Harry Potter And The Half-Blood Prince

 Should I watch it?

 Despite concerns about excessive padding, The Half-Blood Prince is still a worthy addition to the series.
-It may only be a precursor to The Deathly Hallows (6) but this film offers enough action, intrigue and plot twists to make sure we'll be around for the final chapter.
+It may only be a precursor to the epic two-part finale The Deathly Hallows but this film offers enough action, intrigue and plot twists to make sure we'll be around for the final chapter.
 The Harry Potter films are becoming a bit like Swiss watches - beautifully made and wonderfully reliable but you struggle to tell one apart from another...

 Great For: patient action fans, Potter lovers, Goths